qlik-oss/corectl/docs/corectl_set_all.md

-## corectl update
+## corectl set all

-Updates connections, objects and script and saves the app
+Sets the objects, measures, dimensions, connections and script in the current app

 ### Synopsis

-Updates connections, objects and script in the app.
-Example: corectl update
+Sets the objects, measures, dimensions, connections and script in the current app

 ```
-corectl update [flags]
+corectl set all [flags]
 ```

 ### Options

 ```
       --connections string   path/to/connections.yml that contains connections that are used in the reload.
 Note that when specifying connections in the config file they are specified inline, not as a file reference!
+      --dimensions string    A list of generic dimension json paths
-  -h, --help                 help for update
+  -h, --help                 help for all
+      --measures string      A list of generic measures json paths
-      --objects string       A list of object json paths
+      --objects string       A list of generic object json paths
       --script string        path/to/reload-script.qvs that contains a qlik reload script.
 If omitted the last specified reload script for the current app is reloaded
 ```